Inveraray: Inveraray Castle

-Rebuilding the town
+Inveraray Castle has served as the ancestral seat of the Duke of Argyll and the chief of Clan Campbell since the 18th century.
+The current Duke and Clan Chief is Torquhil Campbell, 13th Duke of Argyll.

+The New Town

 In 1747, William Adam had drawn up plans for the creation of a new Inveraray.
 By 1770, little had been done, and the fifth Duke set about rebuilding the town in its present form.
 Some of the work on the rebuilt Inveraray was done by John Adam.
 The Inveraray Inn (formerly known as the New Inn, Great Inn, Argyll Arms Hotel and Argyll Hotel) on Front Street being his, as well as the Town House.
 Much of the rest of the town, including the church, was designed and built by the celebrated Edinburgh-born architect Robert Mylne (1733-1811) between 1772 and 1800.

 The end product was an attractive town which included houses for estate workers, a woollen mill, and a pier to exploit herring fishing, which was to grow in later years to play a major role in the town's economy.
 The finished product is one of the best examples of an 18th-century new town in Scotland, and the vast majority of the properties in the centre of Inveraray are considered worthy of protection because of the town's architectural significance.

+World War II

+During the Second World War the Combined Operations Training Centre, located close to the town, was an important military facility.
+Between 1940 and 1944, roughly 250,000 allied soldiers received training at the centre.
+It was used primarily as a training site for the simulation of landing on enemy occupied beaches.
+The training provided here was pivotal in numerous missions, not to mention D-Day.
+The quality of the training benefited greatly from the multi-agency presence, combining the expertise of the army, navy and RAF.

+Coat of Arms

+Inveraray's coat of arms depicts a net cast out over the ocean, entangled in which are five herrings.
+Underneath the shield, the Latin words "SEMPER TIBI PENDEAT HALEC" (possible English translation: "may a herring always hang to thee") appear on an escrol.